chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

     At Hugging Face we're using NLP and probabilistic models to generate conversational Artificial intelligences that are fun to chat with.
-Despite using deep neural nets for `a few <https://medium.com/huggingface/understanding-emotions-from-keras-to-pytorch-3ccb61d5a983>`_ of our `NLP tasks <https://huggingface.co/coref/>`_, jax-sklearn is still the bread-and-butter of our daily machine learning routine.
+Despite using deep neural nets for `a few <https://medium.com/huggingface/understanding-emotions-from-keras-to-pytorch-3ccb61d5a983>`_ of our `NLP tasks <https://huggingface.co/coref/>`_, secret-learn is still the bread-and-butter of our daily machine learning routine.
 The ease of use and predictability of the interface, as well as the straightforward mathematical explanations that are here when you need them, is the killer feature.
-We use a variety of jax-sklearn models in production and they are also operationally very pleasant to work with.
+We use a variety of secret-learn models in production and they are also operationally very pleasant to work with.

     .. rst-class:: annotation